IBM/CodeEngine/auth-oidc-proxy/README.md

 * To add authorization checks one can check for a specific user property
     ```
     echo "AUTHZ_USER_PROPERTY=login" >> oidc.properties
-    echo "AUTHZ_ALLOWED_USERS=<<comma-separated-list-of-github-users>" >> oidc.properties
+    echo "AUTHZ_ALLOWED_USERS=<comma-separated-list-of-github-users>" >> oidc.properties
     ```

 ### IBMers-only: w3Id OIDC SSO

-To protect IBM's workforce, the SSO Provisioner provides the ability to configure an w3Id SSO.
+To protect IBM-owned, internal applications, the w3Id SSO Provisioner provides the ability to configure an w3Id SSO.
 Note: This SSO provider can only be used by IBMers

 * Create w3Id OIDC configuration through https://w3.ibm.com/security/sso-provisioner
     ```